• Skip to primary navigation

 rip claw hammer

-Rip claw hammers and framing hammers have some features that help during demolition and construction.
-A straighter claw helps you get into tighter corners or wedge between boards to rip them apart.
-Some have more of an hourglass shape to direct more force towards the face of the hammer.
-A larger face makes it easier to drive larger diameter nails.
+Rip claw hammers and framing hammers have specific features that make them ideal for demolition and construction projects.
+A straighter claw is beneficial for accessing tight corners or wedging between boards to rip them apart.
+Some hammers feature an hourglass shape that directs more force towards the hammer’s face.
+A larger face is also helpful for driving larger diameter nails with ease.
+Understanding these features can help you select the right hammer for your project.

 A grid pattern on the Hammers face helps prevent it from glancing off the surface as you strike the head of the nail.
 It’s a good feature to have if you’re a beginner.
 Pulling nails is a common task when you’re framing out a wall.
 So you usually see a long handle that’s shaped and attached more like a hatchet handle that gives you extra leverage.